dynod/grpc-helper/doc/info.md

 #### *Return*
 A **`MultiServiceInfo`** message, including information for each available service:
-* module name and version
+* "module.service" name and version
 * current and supported API version